garagehive/garagehive.github.io/docs/garagehive-user-tasks.md

    ![](media/garagehive-user-tasks2.gif)

 5. The group is now successfully created.
-Click the back arrow, to go back to the groups list.
+Click the back arrow (&#8592;), to go back to the groups list.
 You can create as many groups as required.

 ### Assign tasks to a user or user tasks group
 After creating the groups, now you can assign tasks to a **User** or the **User Task Group**.
 To Create a task: